A landmark building, architecturally striking and a rare survivor of its type, a minstrel’s hall, situated in the heart

 - View in Theatres Database

-Morecambe Winter Gardens is a Grade II* listed building of a rare type, that is, a big concert party or minstrels’ hall.
+Morecambe Winter Gardens is a Grade II* listed building of a rare type – that is, a big concert party or minstrels’ hall.
 It is now thought to be unique of its kind.
-It was built in 1897 to the designs of Mangnall & Littlewood, with noted theatre architect Frank Matcham as consultant.
+It was built in 1897 to the designs of Mangnall & Littlewood, with noted theatre architect Frank Matcham as a consultant.
 Prominently sited on the seafront, the main elevation is an ornate, symmetrical composition in brick and terracotta.
 The foyer and stair hall are richly decorated with the original mosaic, faience tiling and fine joinery.
 Beyond, a curving promenade with timber and glazed screens lead to an impressive auditorium.
 This wide and elaborately decorated hall is oversailed by a spectacular tunnel vaulted ceiling.
-A flavour of Matcham is detectable in a building quite unlike any of his surviving works.

 Why is this theatre at risk?

-The building is operated by Morecambe Winter Gardens Preservation Trust Limited (MWGPT), which along with the Friends of the Winter Gardens, is slowly restoring the theatre and bringing it back into use.
-The work achieved to date has allowed the theatre to open to the public and currently shows a mixed programme of entertainment, operating from the ground floor and stalls only.
-The upper balcony areas are in poor condition and not currently accessible to the public.
-While the circle level is open for public tours it is not available as audience seating.
+The building is operated by Morecambe Winter Gardens Preservation Trust Limited (MWGPT), which, along with the Friends of the Winter Gardens, has been slowly restoring the theatre and bringing it back into use.
+The work achieved to date has allowed the theatre to open to the public for a mixed programme of entertainment, operating from the ground floor and stalls only.
+The upper balcony areas remain in poor condition and are not currently accessible to the public.
+While the circle level is open for public tours, it is not available as audience seating.
 MWGPT continues to progress the restoration through its loyal volunteer groups, however both the scale of the work and the costs involved are substantial.
 Significant funding is required to allow the Winter Gardens to be fully restored and reopened, and to allow it to operate to its full potential.